The Doe Creek Wildlife Management Area is located on the bay side of the Eastern Shore of Virginia, near the Town of Onancock in Accomack County.

 Doe Creek and the adjacent Mink Farm Tract are open for archery deer hunting.

-During the Muzzleloader season deer hunting on both Doe Creek and Mink Farm WMA are managed through the Department’s Quota System and are closed to general visitation except for Sundays.
+The Muzzleloader deer season and April segment of spring turkey season on both Doe Creek and Mink Farm WMA are managed through the Department’s Quota System and are closed to general visitation except for Sundays.

 Following Muzzleloader Quota, the Mink Farm tract is open without quota restriction to Archery deer; and any small game and woodcock in season with the exception of quail.
 The Doe Creek tract is closed through the duck season except as listed below.